ROCm/device-metrics-exporter/docs/installation/deb-package.md

 ## System Requirements

+Before installing the AMD GPU Metrics Exporter, you need to install the following:

 - **Operating System**: Ubuntu 22.04 LTS
 - **ROCm Version**: 6.3.x (specific to each .deb pkg)

 Each Debian package release of the Standalone Metrics Exporter is dependent on a specific version of the ROCm amdgpu driver.
 Please see table below for more information:

 | Metrics Exporter Debian Version | ROCm Version | AMDGPU Driver Version |
 |---------------------------------|--------------|-----------------------|